 Toys for a 2 year old toddler

 At 2 years old your child is a full fledged toddler and is quickly learning new words.
 At this point they should be developing their sense of fear but it’s not fully there so you need to stay on alert.
 They will still be trying many new things such as climbing, rolling, running or jumping down from things so active toys are a good fit.
-Educational toys are great for this age as well since they’re just beginning to learn the alphabet and numbers.
+Educational toys are great for age 2 as well since they’re just beginning to learn the alphabet and numbers.

 Popular Types of Toys for 2 year olds:

-- Toys that develop their problem solving – puzzles and blocks that snap together, blocks and other toys to sort by color or shape
+- Toys that develop their problem solving – puzzles and blocks that snap together, bigger Legos and other toys to sort by color or shape

 - Toys that let them use their imagination – kitchen sets, costumes, dolls, ride on power wheels with parent remotes or even finger puppets

 - Things they can use to be creative – art and craft sets including crayons, markers and paint are loved, chalkboards, art easels and toddler safe scissors or even slime making kits